jlevy/kmd/README.md

 poetry run kmd
 ```

-Optionally, to install kmd globally in current user's Python virtual environment (so you can more
+Optionally, to install kmd globally in current user's Python virtual environment so you can
 conveniently use `kmd` anywhere, make sure you have a usable Python 3.12+ environment
 active (such as using `pyenv`), then: